Michelin: MotoGP

 Michelin participated in MotoGP from 1972 to 2008.
 They introduced radial construction to MotoGP in 1984, and multi-compound tyres in 1994.
 They achieved 360 victories in 36 years, and from 1993 to 2006, the world championship had gone to a rider on Michelins.

 In 2007, Casey Stoner on Bridgestone tyres won the world championship in dominating fashion, and Valentino Rossi and other top riders complained that Michelins were inferior.
 Rossi wanted Bridgestones for the 2008 season, but Bridgestone was reluctant to provide them; Dorna threatened to impose a control tyre on the series, after which Bridgestone relented.

 In 2008, Michelin committed errors of judgment in allocating adequate tyres for some of the race weekends.
-Dani Pedrosa's team switched to Bridgestones in the midst of the season, a highly unusual move that caused friction between Honda Racing Corporation and their sponsor Repsol YPF.
+Dani Pedrosa's team switched to Bridgestones in mid-season, a highly unusual move that caused friction between Honda Racing Corporation and their sponsor Repsol YPF.
 Other riders also expressed concerns and it seemed that Michelin might not have any factory riders for the 2009 season, leading to rumours that Michelin would withdraw from the series altogether.

 Dorna and the FIM announced that a control tyre would be imposed on MotoGP for the 2009 season and Michelin did not enter a bid, effectively ending its participation in the series at the end of 2008.

-Michelin returned to MotoGP in 2016 as official tyre supplier after Bridgestone's withdrawal from the series at the end of 2015.
+Michelin returned to MotoGP in 2016 as the official tyre supplier after Bridgestone's withdrawal from the series at the end of 2015.

 Formula One

-Michelin first competed in the 1977 Formula One season, when Renault started development of their turbocharged F1 car.
+Michelin first competed in the 1977 Formula One season, when Renault started the development of their turbocharged F1 car.
 Michelin introduced radial tyre technology to Formula One and won the Formula One Drivers' Championship with Brabham and McLaren, before withdrawing at the end of 1984.

 The company returned to Formula One in 2001, supplying the Williams, Jaguar, Benetton (renamed Renault in 2002), Prost and Minardi teams.
 Toyota joined F1 in 2002 with Michelin tyres, and McLaren also signed up with the company.
-Michelin tyres were initially uncompetitive but by the 2005 season were totally dominant.
+Michelin Tyres were initially uncompetitive but by the 2005 season were dominant.

 This was partly because the new regulations stated that tyres must last the whole race distance (and qualifying), and partly because only one top team (Ferrari) was running Bridgestones, and so had to do much of the development work.
 Michelin in contrast had much more testing and race data provided by the larger number of teams running their tyres.

 Following the debacle of the 2005 United States Grand Prix where, because of safety concerns, Michelin would not allow the teams it supplied to race, Michelin's share price fell by 2.5% (though it recovered later the same day).
 On 28 June, Michelin announced that it would offer compensation to all race fans who had bought tickets for the Grand Prix.
 The company committed to refunding the price of all tickets for the race.
 Additionally, it announced that it would provide 20,000 complimentary tickets for the 2006 race to spectators who had attended the 2005 event.